 Democratic Wellbeing means that we all have a voice and choice in decisions that affect our lives.
 However, we know that across the UK there is currently low levels of trust in our democratic institutions and systems.
-Carnegie UK is working to make forms of participatory & deliberative democracy part of the ways UK parliaments and assemblies do their work, to help improve people’s democratic wellbeing.
+Carnegie UK is working to make forms of participatory & deliberative democracy part of the ways UK parliaments and assemblies do their work as an important aspect of helping to improve people’s democratic wellbeing.

 Our findings